mirza-sync/dev-overflow/README.md

 > It's like Stack Overflow, with a sprinkle of AI ✨

-**Tech stack:** Next.js, Typescript, TailwindCSS, shadcn/ui, Auth.js and more to come.
+**Tech stack:** Next.js, Typescript, TailwindCSS, shadcn/ui, Auth.js, Zod and more to come.

 **Status:** In progress 🚧